rdinch/MathResourceStudio-Help/docs/exercise-sets/Consumer Math/counting-money.md

 ## Set the unit order

-## Select the order the money units are presented in.
+## Select the order the money units are presented in

 1. To set the unit order for the activity, select the Unit Order option in the options pane.